Get the Latest Copy of our Constitution Below

 shall elect a President and Deputy President who shall perform such function

 normally performed by both, President & Chief Executive Officer (CEO) and

 Deputy President with the same rights and privileges.

 Article 7.4.9: The President & Chief Executive Officer (CEO), Founder of CPA is the only

-right person to refute the decision taken by Members/Partners if it is in opposite
+the right person to refute the decision taken by Members/Partners if it is in opposition

 with Christian Faith and Belief or the Objectives of Christians for Peace in